balandhanka/pytorch/README.md

 # pytorch
-This repository consists of implementation of basics and advance Machine Learning algorithms with pytorch from scratch.
+This repository consists of implementation of basics and advance Machine Learning and Deep Learning algorithms with pytorch from scratch.